aws/aws-cdk/packages/@aws-cdk/aws-lambda/README.md

 });
 ```

-You can also use the `lambda.createFunctionUrl()` method to create a url for that function or alias.
+You can also use the `lambda.addFunctionUrl()` method to create a url for that function or alias.

 ```ts
 const fn = new lambda.Function(this, 'MyLambda', {